CenterForOpenScience/cos.io/README.md

 - At the bottom of the window, press save.
 - Your new page should be ready to view.

-*\*When developing new pages on a live site, one should preview the page first.*
+*&ast;When developing new pages on a live site, one should preview the page first.*